Three Amigos

 Speed - Speed is a great asset.
 Sadly, few people have this naturally.
 If the success of the technique depends upon us being Flash Gordon and Speedy Gonzalez, well, we are in trouble.
 Speed is unreliable.
 Sometimes we are fast and sometimes not so fast.
 At IKI we believe we should not depend upon this.
 It is like an unreliable friend.
 Under the stress and surprise of a real attack, you are likely to have a slower reaction time than in the dojo.
 Speed is not reliable.

 Precision - Juggling and other performances depend upon precision.
-Your self defense should not.
-If your self defense technique depends upon precisely hitting a point, or grabbing a gun or knife, well...good luck with that.
-Under the stress of a real life violent encounter such precision is physiologically very difficult to perform.
-This is not a show or slight of hand, this is your life on the line.
+Your self-defense should not.
+If your self-defense technique depends upon precisely hitting a point, or grabbing a gun or knife, well...good luck with that.
+Under the stress of a real-life violent encounter such precision is physiologically very difficult to perform.
+This is not a show, or slight of hand, this is your life on the line.

 Speed, Precision and Strength are nice to have but are not reliable assets in real life self-defense.
 At IKI we base our techniques on sound concepts that can be adjusted.
 We use Gross Motor moves that do not require extreme speed or precision.
 While no self-defense system is perfect, we reduce the chance for mistakes.
-We do not rely on unreliable qualities just as one should not rely on unreliable friends to pick you up at 4 am for the airport. they might pick you up, they might not, do you really want to depend on them?
+We do not rely on unreliable qualities just as one should not rely on unreliable friends to pick you up at 4 am for the airport.
+They might pick you up, they might not, do you really want to depend on them?

 Start Your REAL Training TODAY